-You will also be taking "Masters Perspectives" module in your first term, a common module for all postgraduate Regent's courses.
-This module will develop your advanced academic skills as you grow as an independent thinker and researcher.
-Through the distinct lens of your subject field, you will explore advanced critical thinking and analytical skills, and develop your ability to communicate complex ideas, develop research questions and plan to reach ambitious objectives with maximum impact and clarity.
+Common modules: You will also be taking three common modules as part of your course.
+The "Masters Perspectives" module in the Autumn term, will develop your advanced academic skills as you grow as an independent thinker and researcher.
+Through the distinct lens of Digital Marketing and Analytics, you will explore advanced critical thinking and analytical skills, and develop your ability to communicate complex ideas, develop research questions and plan to reach ambitious objectives with maximum impact and clarity.